zitouni/oai-cn5g-fed/charts/oai-5g-core/oai-5g-mini/README.md

 **Disclaimer**: Starting version 2.0.0 of OAI 5G Core network functions their configuration will be in `config.yaml` and all infrastructure related information including image definition will be in `values.yaml`.

 If the gNB is in a different cluster or different subnet than pod subnet.
-Then you need to make sure AMF and SPGWU/UPF is reachable from the gNB host machine.
-You can use AMF and SPGWU/UPF multus interface.
-In SPGWU/UPF `n3Interface` should be able to reach gNB host machine/pod/container.
+Then you need to make sure AMF and UPF is reachable from the gNB host machine.
+You can use AMF and UPF multus interface.
+In UPF `n3Interface` should be able to reach gNB host machine/pod/container.

 Once you are sure with the configuration parameters you can deploy these charts following the below steps.